Last Updated on February 21, 2022 by Grow with Bovees

 It is available in a free and paid version, where the latter if you upgrade doesn’t come with a high price tag.

 When fired up, the DreamPlan app prompts you to choose whether you would like to start a new project or view a sample or continue with an existing one.

 The free version of the DreamPlan garden planner app is somewhat sluggish to use, most notably caused by the poorly designed navigation.

-This garden design software offers a 3D view, rendered 2D view, and a 2D blueprint that provides you with a bird’s eye view of your space.
+This garden planning software offers a 3D view, rendered 2D view, and a 2D blueprint that provides you with a bird’s eye view of your space.